Skip to content Skip to footer navigation

 Your disclosure will be an emergency disclosure if:

-(a) you have previously made a disclosure that meets the other requirements described in sections 4 to 6 above
+(a) you have previously made a disclosure that meets the other requirements described in sections 4 to 6 above;

-(b) you have reasonable grounds to believe that the information concerns a substantial and imminent danger to the health or safety of one or more persons or to the natural environment
+(b) you have reasonable grounds to believe that the information concerns a substantial and imminent danger to the health or safety of one or more persons or to the natural environment;

 (c) you give CHOICE (or another entity to whom you made a disclosure protected by the whistleblower laws, such as ASIC) written notice that identifies the previous disclosure and states your intention to make an emergency disclosure;

-(e) and the extent of information disclosed is no greater than is necessary to inform the journalist or member of parliament of the substantial and imminent danger.
+(e) the extent of information disclosed is no greater than is necessary to inform the journalist or member of parliament of the substantial and imminent danger.

 8. Confidentiality